Healthcare in Singapore

-Public hospitals are well-equipped and patients from surrounding countries often travel to Singapore for more complex treatments and a better standard of care.
-Community clinics, known as polyclinics, serve as multifunctional primary care facilities.
+Public hospitals are well equipped, and patients from surrounding countries often travel to Singapore for more complex treatments and a better standard of care.
+Community clinics, known as polyclinics, serve as multifunctional primary-care facilities.
 They provide health screenings and immunisation as well as general outpatient services, including dentistry in some cases.

 Private hospitals are slightly pricier than their public counterparts but the level of service is also slightly better.
 They tend to cater more for foreigners and wealthy Singaporeans, and are usually smaller and less prevalent than public hospitals.
-Generally, expats use private hospitals and clinics for day-to-day services and only turn to public hospitals in an emergency.

 Those moving to Singapore for work are likely to have private health insurance included as part of their relocation package.
 Regardless, it is wise to carefully check the terms of any health insurance policy to ensure that it provides adequate cover to meet each individual’s needs.